justin8ty/food_aid/README.md

 # FoodBank Detective

-A Flutter web app that helps users locate nearby food banks and restaurants and coordinates distribution of food aid from NGOs to people in need.
+A Flutter app that helps users locate nearby food banks and restaurants and coordinates distribution of food aid from NGOs to people in need.

 ## Prerequisites